ilyakolb/ilyakolb.github.io/96stim.md

  * Data acquisition software such as [ACQ4](http://www.acq4.org/) (Python-based, free), [Wavesurfer](https://wavesurfer.janelia.org/) (MATLAB-based), or [NI LabVIEW](https://www.ni.com/en/shop/labview.html) can be used to synchronize camera frames with the stimulation.

 # Known issues, planned improvements
-* Condenser mount is likely slightly too tight for the microscope
-* Cannot use condenser (i.e. transmitted-light imaging such as phase contrast) during operation.
+* Cannot use condenser (i.e. transmitted-light imaging such as phase contrast) during operation